Implementation scheduling software: part 3.

 Do you have the budget and time to execute process improvements?
 Then that’s where you should focus.
 Are you under a lot of pressure to come up with results?
 That means you should focus on the system-driven aspect.

 Many critical success factors will decide whether scheduling software is going to be implemented and used successfully.
-Some elements are the availability of employees, support, tight resource management, training, etc. We haven’t discussed these topics.
+Some elements are the availability of employees, support, tight resource planning, training, etc. We haven’t discussed these topics.
 We only looked at the three fundamental choices that precede these topics.

 Opting for either a central or localized approach has a significant influence on the amount of support you’ll get.
 The project phasing will determine whether resource management will be harder or easier.
 Opting for either a process or system-driven approach will affect the amount of training that employees will need.